alex3493/symfony-api/Readme.md

 - User can request reset-password link email.
 - User can reset password with her email and token received in reset-password email.

 We leverage Symfony Mercure (SSE) to implement real-time updates for all connected UI clients.
-Whenever an entity is created, updated or deleted we can publish a Mercure update message, so that all clients see updates without the need of page reload. _This feature is reserved right now, however we have a testable controller that publishes Mercure messages._
+Whenever a user is created, updated or deleted we publish Mercure update messages, so that all clients see updates without the need of page reload.

 ## Installation